 When the body finally repairs the muscle, it is faster and binds tissue more cohesively to form stronger muscles.
 But the second requirement of this process is also crucial.

 - The diet of the body

-During the muscle build-up, you must supply your body with high-quality protein and essential amino acids.
+You must supply your body with high-quality protein and essential amino acids during the muscle build-up.
 Plus, eating a diet rich in complex carbohydrates, vitamins, and minerals would be best.
 Essential fats are also important, though choose only the unsaturated ones.

 Step 2: Choose an impactful weight/resistance training frequency

 It means how many days a week you work out and how many hours per day.
 You must work out 3 to 5 days a week to build your muscles fast.

-However, when we study muscle building more deeply, we know that resistance training means how often you should train each muscle group in a week.
+However, when we study muscle building more deeply, we know that resistance training means how often you should train each muscle group weekly.
 We show three examples below for this regime to help you understand the concept.